 The purpose of Lake Michigan shoreline protection enhancement projects are to establish a more stable layer of sand that serves to reduces downcutting of the clay lakebed and prevents erosion along the project-affected length of the shoreline as well as to provide a higher level of shoreline protection during higher lake levels and larger storm waves.
-The purpose of the proposed sand nourishment is to offset any littoral sands whose drift would be restricted by the proposed shoreline protection structures and to maintain sand lost during storm events.
 Erosion of the lakebed and bluff, if not prevented, would undermine existing shoreline structures or the bluff and result in additional beach erosion and resuspension of clays found in the substrate material.